InformaticsMatters/ansible-infrastructure/doc/architecture.rst

     architecture uses **Ingress** objects that rely on an **NGINX Ingress Controller** in the cluster.

+    If you have not installed the NGINX ingress controller you can use the one in our ``provisioning`` directory and refer to the ``README.md`` file there.

 The architecture consists of the following components, in approximate order of creation, and described briefly in the following sections: -